 \\ Stock is sample from section 5.1; X is concentration of the stock, e.g., if stock concentration is 23 EU/mL, then 10 $\mu$ L of this stock should be diluted with 0.22 mL [(23-1)/100] of nanoparticle solution/suspension.
-The final concentration of nanoparticles in this sample should be equal to those assayed in the test, i.e. you will need to prepare IEC for each nanoparticle dilution.
+The final concentration of nanoparticles in this sample should be equal to those assayed in the test, i.e. you will need to prepare an IEC for each nanoparticle dilution assayed.

-where K is the maximum endotoxin level allowed per dose (5 EU/kg for all routes of administration except for the intrathecal route, for which K is 0.2 EU/kg) and M is the maximum dose to be administered per kg of body weight per single hour [2].
+where K is maximum endotoxin level allowed per dose (5 EU/kg for all routes of administration except for the intrathecal route, for which K is 0.2 EU/kg) and M is the maximum dose to be administered per kg of body weight per single hour [2].
 Note, estimation of EL for nanomaterials used as radiopharmaceuticals or as medical devices will be different; please refer to USP BET 85 for details [2].
-When the dose information for the test nanomaterial is available based on an animal model (e.g. in mouse), it can be converted into human equivalent dose (HED).
+When the dose information for the test nanomaterial is available based on an animal model (e.g. in mouse), one may use it to convert into human equivalent dose (HED).
 To do so, the animal dose is divided by the conversion factor specific to each animal species, e.g. 12.3 for mouse.
 Please refer to the FDA guideline for other conversion ratios [3].
-Dose for cancer therapeutics is often provided in $mg/m^2$ instead of mg/kg.
-To convert an animal or human dose from $mg/m^2$ to mg/kg, the dose in mg/kg is divided by the conversion factor of 37, indicated as $k_m$ (for mass constant).
-The $k_m$ factor has units of $kg/m^2$ ; it is equal to the body weight in kg divided by the surface area in $m^2$ .
-Example: $74 mg/m^2/37 = 2 mg/kg$ [3].
+Dose for cancer therapeutics is often provided in mg/m2 instead of mg/kg.
+To convert an animal or human dose from mg/m2 to mg/kg the dose in mg/kg is divided by the conversion factor of 37, indicated as $k_m$ (for mass constant).
+The $k_m$ factor has units of kg/m2; it is equal to the body weight in kg divided by the surface area in m2.
+Example 74 mg/m2/37 = 2 mg/kg [3].